Does the thought of running in the winter intimidate you?

 Here are a few tips for running in the winter:

-- Have the proper gear!
+* Have the proper gear!
+Plan what you are going to wear in advance.
 It cannot be emphasized enough how important it is to invest in good winter running gear.
 It will make winter much more enjoyable.
 Purchasing quality running gear enhances comfort and safety.
-Make it a priority to consider Gore-Tex shoes, reflective vest and LED lights.
+Make it a priority to consider a good windbreaker, waterproof shoes, merino wool socks, a reflective vest and LED lights.

 The Do’s and Don’ts Of Winter Running Are:

-- Start your run with a balaclava or watuko keeping your ears and parts of your face protected from the elements.
+* Start your run with a balaclava or a buff keeping your ears and parts of your face protected from the elements.
 These items can always be adjusted as you start to produce heat.

 If you run with these tips in mind it will make running in the winter that much more enjoyable.
-Always be aware of your surroundings and surfaces, focus on your form and most of all slow down!
-Happy winter running!!
+Always be aware of your surroundings and surfaces, focus on your form and most of all slow down and have some fun!